-Cash and cash equivalents comprise cash at bank and on hand and are subject to an insignificant risk of changes in value.
+Cash and cash equivalents comprise cash at bank placed with financial institutions and MAS.

 Financial assets are classified in the following categories: loans and receivables and held-to-maturity.
 Financial assets are recognised when, and only when, the PPF General Fund becomes a party to the contractual provisions of the financial instrument.